clasimoes/nd00333-capstone/starter_file/README.md

 In the famous Titanic shipwreck, some passengers were more likely to survive than others.
 The dataset presents information about 871 passengers and a column that states if they have survived or not.

-Here we use only the "training" data of the original challenge because this is the data with "Survived" label, which is necessary for the Supervised Learning algorithms that are used in this project.
+Here we use only the "training" data of the original challenge because this is the data with the "Survived" label, which is necessary for the Supervised Learning algorithms that are used in this project.

 Find below the data dictionary: